shiwangupadhyay/shiwangupadhyay/README.md

 ### 🧮 Fun Fact

 > I believe well-structured data, like good strategy, beats brute force every time.
-> I'm always up for a challenge in analytics, trading, or a game of volleyball. 🏐
+> I'm always up for a challenge in analytics, trading, or a game of chess. 🏐

 ---